A Study of TAK-676 as Single Agent and TAK-676 in Combination With Pembrolizumab in Adults With Advanced or Metastatic Solid Tumors

 - Adequate bone marrow, renal, hepatic and cardiac functions.

 - Left ventricular ejection fraction (LVEF) >50%, as measured by echocardiogram or multiple-gated acquisition (MUGA) scan within 4 weeks before receiving the first dose of study drug.

 - Clinically significant toxic effects of previous therapy have recovered to Grade 1 (per NCI CTCAE Version 5.0) or baseline, except for alopecia, Grade 2 peripheral neuropathy, and/or autoimmune endocrinopathies with stable endocrine replacement therapy.

-- Once peripheral evidence of TAK-676 pharmacodynamic stimulation of the innate and/or adaptive immune system is observed in the blood and/or clinical response (CR/PR) is observed in at least 1 participant, subsequent participants must:
+- In dose escalation Part 1, once peripheral evidence of TAK-676 pharmacodynamic stimulation of the innate and/or adaptive immune system is observed in the blood and/or clinical response/partial response (CR/PR) is observed in at least 1 participant, subsequent participants must:

 - Have at least 1 lesion amenable for biopsy.

 - Agree to have 2 tumor biopsies: 1 during the screening period and 1 while on TAK-676 treatment.

 - .
 Must have at least 1 RECIST v.1.1-evaluable (measurable) lesion.
 For the dose escalation phase (Part 1) only, nonmeasurable only disease is acceptable.

 - .
 Pharmacokinetic (PK)/pharmacodynamic blood must be drawn on a peripherally-inserted catheter.
 TAK-676 is preferentially administered through a central line, but peripheral infusion is acceptable.
 If a peripheral line is used for TAK-676 and/or pembrolizumab infusion, it must be separate than the one used for PK/pharmacodynamic collection.